cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Plaisant (2004) points out the challenges in evaluating information visualization.
 The critiques are mainly intented on improving the measurement and communication of the utility of new tools developed by researchers.

+###Themes in evaluation

+Plaisant (2004) found four main themes of visualization evaluation:
+- __Controlled experiments__ comparing design elements
+- __Usability evaluation__ of a tool
+- __Controlled experiments__ comparing two or more tools
+- __Case studies__ of tools in realistic settings

+We can also sort studies by their use of theoretical or practical evaluation techniques:
+__Empirical__: Usability testing and controlled experiments.
+Appear to be at the core of evaluation (Chin et al. 2002).
+__Heuristic__: Expert review according to established guidelines

 ###Matching tools with real problems
 Utility of a tool needs to be demonstrated in a real setting.